-Resources Available in Rhode Island:
+Resources available in Rhode Island:

-RI Coalition Against Domestic Violence
+R.I.
+Coalition Against Domestic Violence

 The Rhode Island Coalition Against Domestic Violence (RICADV) is an organization dedicated to ending domestic violence.
 The RICADV was formed in 1979 to support and assist the domestic violence agencies in Rhode Island.
 The organization provides leadership to its member agencies, strives to create justice for victims, and raises awareness on the issue of domestic violence in Rhode Island.